djrallard/scripts_rpiBackup/README.md

 * **PiShrink:**
 The backup script will install pishrink if it is not installed.
-Install it manually from here is prefered: https://github.com/Drewsif/PiShrink
+Install it manually from here if prefered: https://github.com/Drewsif/PiShrink

 * **BC:**